-Milwaukee Brewing Co.: This brewery in the Walker's Point neighborhood, just west of the Third Ward, supplies the beer for the Milwaukee Ale House.
+Milwaukee Brewing Co.: Now with two breweries, one in the Walker's Point neighborhood and one in part of the old Pabst Brewery complex, it supplies the beer for the Milwaukee Ale House in the Third Ward.

 MillerCoors Brewing Co.: One-hour tours are given daily in summer and Monday through Saturday the rest of the year.
 It's no longer free; cost is $10, $5 for Wisconsin residents with state-issued ID.

-Call the day you want to tour for exact times, 414-931-2337 or 800-944-5483.
-Admission is first-come, first-served; Saturday is busiest, though visitors won't see production that day.
+Walk in or reserve in advance, 414-931-2337 or 800-944-5483.
+Saturday is busiest, though visitors won't see production that day.
 The plant is along the Menomonee River, west of downtown and just south of Washington Park.